Crisis Stabilization and Safety (CSS) is designed to improve team safety and reduce the potential for post-traumatic stress.

 - Delivered in-person over 3 – 4 days

-- Intended for professionals interested in becoming certified, acquiring advanced crisis intervention and traumatic impact knowledge and skills, and forming peer-to-peer support teams
+- Intended for professionals interested in acquiring advanced crisis intervention and traumatic impact knowledge and skills, and developing peer support skills

 - Teaches all of the content in the CSS FIRST AID program at an advanced level, as well as deeper exploration of the science and application of tools and techniques in support of others